Military deception: Siege of Fort Stanwix

-In August 1777, the first Patriot attempt to relieve the Siege of Fort Stanwix, New York was blocked by the British as the result of the Battle of Oriskany.
+In August 1777, the first American attempt to relieve the siege of Fort Stanwix was repulsed by the British in the Battle of Oriskany.
 A second attempt, led by Benedict Arnold succeeded in part because of a successful effort to deceive the British besiegers.
 Arnold dispatched a messenger, Hon Yost Schuyler to the British lines.
-Schuyler was a Loyalist and regarded by the British army's Mohawk allies as a prophet because of his strange dress and conduct.
+Schuyler was a Loyalist and regarded by British-allied Mohawk as a prophet because of his strange dress and conduct.
 To ensure his good conduct, Arnold held Schuyler's brother as a hostage.
 Upon reaching the British positions outside Fort Stanwix, Schuyler informed the Mohawk that Arnold's relief column was nearer than it was, and that it was much larger than it actually was.
 The Mohawk initially disbelieved Schuyler, but assumed he was telling the truth after other American Indian messengers sent by Arnold began to arrive with the same information.
 The Mohawk decided to leave, forcing British commander Barry St. Leger to order a retreat.
 The end of the siege also ended British attempts to control the Mohawk Valley.

 Battle of Cowpens

 In the fall of 1780, Continental Army general Nathanael Greene, commander of the Southern Department, carried out a harassment campaign against the British in North and South Carolina.
-One of Greene's subordinates, Daniel Morgan, commanded a force of approximately 600, and was tasked with harassing the enemy in the backcountry of South Carolina.
+One of Greene's subordinates, Daniel Morgan, commanded a force of approximately 600, and was tasked with harassing the British in the backcountry of South Carolina.
 In January 1781, as a British force commanded by Banastre Tarleton closed in on Morgan near Cowpens, South Carolina on the Broad River, he opted to fight rather than risk being attacked while attempting to cross the water.

-Knowing the British regarded Patriot militia as inferior, Morgan used this perception to his advantage by arranging his troops in three lines.
-The first was sharpshooters, who provided harassing fire and attempted to pick off British officers.
+Knowing the British regarded American militia as inferior, Morgan used this perception to his advantage by arranging his troops in three lines.
+The first were sharpshooters, who provided harassing fire and attempted to target British officers.
 The sharpshooters would then fall back to the second line, which would consist of militiamen.
 The militia would fire two volleys, then feign a rout and pretend to flee.
 If the British believed they had caused a panic in the militiamen, they would charge forward.
 But instead of catching up to the fleeing militia, they would run into the third line—Continental Army soldiers commanded by John Eager Howard.
 As a reserve, Morgan had a small Continental cavalry force commanded by William Washington.

 Morgan's deception proved decisive.
-At the Battle of Cowpens on 17 January 1781, the British under Tarleton launched a frontal assault.
+At the Battle of Cowpens on 17 January 1781, a British force under Tarleton launched a frontal assault.
 The militia feigned retreat, and Tarleton's troops charged forward.
 As planned, they were met by Howard's troops, then surprised by Washington's cavalry charging into their flanks.
-The British lost over 100 killed, over 200 wounded, and over 500 captured.
+Tarleton's force lost over 100 killed, over 200 wounded, and over 500 captured.
 Morgan's command sustained only 12 killed and 60 wounded.